damiantw/laravel-roles/README.md

                   'UPDATE_USER',
                   'DELETE_USER'
               ],
-              // Admin roleGroup will have authorities: VIEW_USER, CREATE_USER, UPDATE_USER, DELETE_USER
+              // Admin RoleGroup will have authorities: VIEW_USER, CREATE_USER, UPDATE_USER, DELETE_USER

               $user->id => [
                   'ViEW_USER'
               ]
-              // User roleGroup will only have the VIEW_USER authority ]
+              // User RoleGroup will only have the VIEW_USER authority ]
         );
     }